World War II by country: Nyasaland (Malawi)

 Throughout the war, the Nyasaland Protectorate was an economic asset for the Allies and contributed a significant number of soldiers to fight in the British Army.
 At the outbreak of war, the Acting Governor requested aid, fearful that the German settlers might organize a pro-Nazi uprising.
 In response, 50 soldiers from Southern Rhodesia arrived in Nyasaland by air.
 They returned to Salisbury after only a month, having found no risk of a possible rebellion.
 A number of camps were constructed in Nyasaland intended to house Polish war refugees.
 Additionally, perceived "enemy aliens" – primarily members of the German community, but also Italian settlers – were brought to Southern Rhodesia for internment during the war.

 Many Nyasas fought for the British, primarily as askaris of the King's African Rifles (KAR).
 Others were recruited into the Artillery, Engineers, Service Corps and Medical Corps, placing the total number of enlisted Nyasas at around 27,000.
-Nyasas fought in a number of theatres, including the East African Campaign, the Italian invasion of British Somaliland, the Battle of Madagascar, and the Burma Campaign.
+Nyasas fought in a number of theatres, including the East African campaign, the Italian invasion of British Somaliland, the Battle of Madagascar, and the Burma campaign.
 Nyasaland's economy benefited from the end of the war as returning soldiers came home with useful skills, such as the 3,000 who had been trained as lorry drivers.

 Oman

-The Sultan of Oman declared war on Germany on September 10, 1939.
+The Sultan of Oman declared war on Germany on September 10, 1939, as it was then part of the British Empire as a protectorate.
 During the Second World War, Great Britain recognized the strategic importance of Oman's geographical location by expanding facilities throughout the country.
 A new airfield was built on Masirah Island, which, from 1943 onwards, housed No. 33 Staging Post.
 In 1943, both Masirah and Ras Al-Hadd became Royal Air Force stations in their own right.
 Units of No. 2925 Squadron of the RAF Regiment guarded these bases while the marine craft was based in Oman to perform air-sea rescue duties.